Chart Color Schemes

 Hawthorn's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Hawthorn's health outcomes are notable, as assessed by AreaSearch.
+Hawthorn's health outcomes show significant positive results based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
 Private health cover is exceptionally high at approximately 86% of the total population (21,801 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.

-The most prevalent medical conditions are mental health issues (8.8%) and asthma (7.8%), with 73.2% of residents reporting no medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents have low chronic condition prevalence.
-The area has 15.3% of residents aged 65 and over (3,897 people), with health outcomes among seniors broadly in line with national rankings.
+The most prevalent medical conditions are mental health issues affecting 8.8% of residents and asthma impacting 7.8%.
+A total of 73.2% of residents report being completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Working-age residents exhibit low chronic condition prevalence.
+The area has 15.3% of residents aged 65 and over (3,897 people).
+Health outcomes among seniors are particularly strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health